faruk-guler/LusuaL/Boot/boot-process-bootloader.md

 <li>quiet - This is added so that you don't see display messages that are going on in the background during boot.</li>
 <li>splash - This lets the splash screen be shown.</li>
 </ul>

-## Exercise

-If you have GRUB as your bootloader, go into the GRUB menu with 'e' and take a look at the settings.

-## Quiz Question

-What kernel parameter makes it so you don't see bootup messages?

-## Quiz Answer

-quiet